Takashiidobe/notes/src/books/game-programming-patterns/observer.md

 The notification method is invoked by the object being observed.
 This is the subject.

-We\'ll keep a list that lets us store observers.
+We'll keep a list that lets us store observers.

 Next, send notifications.